 - a.
 Contact the school before 9am on the day that the assessment task is due.
-Speak to the Front Office to make arrangements for the task to be submitted AND - a.
-Before 9am on the day of their return to school (the first school day the student is not covered by the medical certificate), see the Deputy Principal to submit an Illness Misadventure Application and submit the task.
-The student must provide independent evidence of the facts, detailing why the circumstances prevented them from submitting the task on time.
+Speak to the Front Office to make arrangements for the task to be submitted AND - b.
+Before 9am on the day of their return to school, see the Deputy Principal to submit an Illness Misadventure Application and submit the task.
+The student must provide a parent/carer letter detailing why the circumstances prevented them from submitting the task on time.
 Details can be supplied on a confidential basis where necessary.
-Students who appeal on the grounds of illness must provide an original medical certificate stating the medical condition for the relevant time period.
-MEDICAL CERTIFICATES OBTAINED AFTER THE EVENT WILL NOT BE ACCEPTED.
-BACK DATED MEDICAL CERTIFICATES WILL NOT BE ACCEPTED.
-A medical certificate that merely states a student was unfit for work/study is not acceptable.